ivanearisty/obsidian/Classes + Uni/DAA/Assingments/Assignment 4 DAA — Answers.md

 form [a, b, c] where a is the chance that the dragon is the last species, b is the chance that the boar is the last species, and c is the chance that the wolf is the last species

+For simplicity, assume and map n to d, m to b, and p to c.

-The table dp will give the probability of survival given a population (d,c,b).
+The table dp will give the probability of survival given a population (d,b, c).
 This survival will be of the form (i, j, k) where i, j and k are probabilities of each population, d, b, c, surviving. where d is the population of dragons, b is boars,  c is coyotes.